RedTimeDB/RedTimeDB/CONTRIBUTING.md

 Contributions come in many forms: submitting issues, writing code, participating in discussions and community calls.

-This document provides the guidelines for how to contribute to the RedTimeDB project.
+This document provides the guidelines for how to contribute to the RedEpochDB project.

 ## Issues